RedIsGaming/Chicken_farm/docs/README.md

 ## Java classes
 The Java classes that are used in this project are:
 - [**`Main`**](../src/main/java/Main.java) with 1 method.
 > The `Main` class is used as an entry point for this project.
-It contains 1 method: `main`.
+It contains 1 method: `main`.<br/>
+> There are 3 Environment objects created with different values.
+A loop is used to iterate over them.

 ## Java records
 The Java records that are used in this project are: